duowuyms/Trailblazer/README.md

 **What does this repo provide?** 😄

 This repository contains the implementation of Trailblazer for the ABR and CJS tasks.
-Due to Douyin’s data security requirements, we are unable to release the code and data for the CC task deployed in production.
+Please note that due to Douyin’s data security requirements, we are unable to release the code and data for the CC task deployed in production.

-To facilitate the understanding and adoption of Trailblazer for the community, we are actively developing an open-source parallel version of Trailblazer implemented on the publicly available Microsoft CC dataset.
-This will take some time.
-Please stay tuned!

-BTW, you are welcome to visit our sister repo [NetLLM SIGCOMM 2024](https://github.com/duowuyms/NetLLM)! 🤗